 Bolton School Sixth Form Boys

-The admissions process for Bolton School Boys' Division Sixth Form is overseen and managed by the Deputy Head (Admissions and Achievement), Dr Fraser Mullins and the Admissions Registrar, Mrs Angela Fenton.
+The admissions process for Bolton School Boys' Division Sixth Form is overseen and managed by the Deputy Head (Admissions and Achievement), Dr Fraser Mullins and the Admissions Registrar, Miss Angela Fenton.
 They can be contacted at School at any point should you wish to discuss any element of entry to the Boys' Senior School (telephone: 01204 840201).

 All applicants to the Boys' Division must complete an application form.
 This can be obtained in one of three ways: